chacconed/chacconed.github.io/index.md

 ***

-## Selected Academic Projects

-Here are some of the projects I did during my undergrad.
-Some were course requirements, some collaborated with friends, and others were to learn a particular topic.

-1. [Complete (Transient and Steady State) response of variable multinodal circuits](https://github.com/chacconed/Complete-Transient-and-Steady-State-response-of-variable-multinodal-circuits): We designed software to visualize the response of any passive network defined by the user using a developed graphical user interface.
-The code used Laplace and   Fourier Transformations to solve RLC electrical circuits.

-2. [Speech-emotion detection- Benchmarking the RAVDESS dataset using convolutional neural networks](https://github.com/chacconed/Speech-Emotion-Recognition-on-Ravdess): I designed a convolutional neural network to classify speech data by emotions.
-The data was preprocessed by several signal processing techniques, which were used to extract a feature matrix fed to the designed CNN structure to attain competitive results.

-4. [Intelligent Traffic Control](https://github.com/chacconed/Intelligent-Traffic-Control-a-DLD-project): We designed an intelligent traffic system sensitive to various parameters such as volume, flow, and human emergencies using sequential logical circuits and finite state machines (FSM).

-5. [Biometric Fingerprint Sensor Attendance System with Fever Detection—An IOT-based solution](https://github.com/chacconed/IOT-based-Fingerprint-system-Poject-) (Microprocessor & Embedded system project): We developed a fingerprint attendance system using NodeMCU and Arduino.
-We further designed a server running hypertext protocols (HTTP) to request to read and write data to the database once the device was connected to a computer.

-6. Investigating the effects of HVDC connection and large industrial loads in IEEE 39-bus networking using PSAF: We investigated the various types of faults occurring under different loading conditions in a multi-bus power system.

-7. Design of a power system to drive a centrifugal pump for agricultural irrigation: We designed a squirrel cage induction motor controlled by intelligent switches serving as a control system for maintaining optimum water levels required for agricultural irrigation.

-***

 ## Other Interests

    - Besides my academic interests, I am a classical guitarist at the [Classical Music Academy of Dhaka](https://www.youtube.com/c/ClassicalMusicAcademyofDhaka).
-I love playing and watching football (soccer) and passionately follow the Manchester United football club.
+I love playing and watching football (soccer) and passionately follow the Manchester United football club ( :'( ).
 Additionally, I love to do street and portrait photography and collect old film cameras, watches, LP records, and pens!